Oct 21, 2025

 printf '%s\n' "Prioritize severe issues and avoid nit-level comments unless they block understanding of the diff."

-printf '%s\n' "After listing findings, produce an overall correctness verdict (\\\"patch is correct\\\" or \\\"patch is incorrect\\\")"
+printf '%s\n' "After listing findings, produce an overall correctness verdict (\\\"patch is correct\\\" or \\\"patch is incorrect\\\") with a concise justification and a confidence score between 0 and 1."

 printf '%s\n' "Ensure that file citations and line numbers are exactly correct using the tools available; if they are incorrect your comments will be rejected."